flutter/website/src/perf/shader.md

 this is likely due to shader compilation.
-Flutter's long term solution to shader compilation jank is [Impeller][], which is in early developer preview
+Flutter's long term solution to shader compilation jank is [Impeller][], which is in preview
-(behind a flag) on the
+(behind a flag) for iOS.
-master channel for iOS.
 (It's not yet available on Android.)

 Before continuing with the instructions below, please try Impeller on iOS, and let us know in a [GitHub issue][] if it doesn't address your issue.